mstashev/deadbeat-jacques/README.md

 # deadbeat-jacques

 ## Explorer Mode
-- If your Notemeister API (from the Jacques assignment) isn't complete through Explorer Mode, you'll need to finish it up

-- On load, your app should display all the notes and a form to add a new note.
-The primary heading on the page should be "Notemeister 5000"

 - Tag names should be links that when clicked, load the notes with that tag and change the primary heading to "Notemeister 5000: {{tag name}}"